willpiam/Spearmint/README.md

 Thank you to the following people for helping with this script

+### MGpai (Anastasia Labs discord)

+Mentioned that the way to encode an output reference off-chain before using it to oneshot a validator had changed between plutusV2 and V3.

 ## Aiken default readme (to be removed)

 Write validators in the `validators` folder, and supporting functions in the `lib` folder using `.ak` as a file extension.

 ```aiken
 validator my_first_validator {